djinn-ci/djinn/docs/admin/worker.md

 To run the worker simply invoke the `djinn-worker` binary.
 There are two flags that can be given to the `djinn-worker` binary.

-* `-c, --config` - This specifies the configuration file to use, by default this will be `djinn-worker.toml`.
+* `-config` - This specifies the configuration file to use, by default this will be `djinn-worker.toml`.

-* `-d, --driver` - This specifies the driver configuration file to use, for configuring the drivers you want to support on your server, by default this will be `djinn-driver.toml`.
+* `-driver` - This specifies the driver configuration file to use, for configuring the drivers you want to support on your server, by default this will be `djinn-driver.toml`.